Kaiser Permanente vs. Aetna Insurance

 Kaiser Permanente vs. Aetna: Enrollment Process

-To receive coverage through either Kaiser Permanente or Aetna beginning in 2024, you will need to sign up during the Health Insurance Marketplace open enrollment period.
+To receive coverage from either Kaiser Permanente or Aetna through the Health Insurance Marketplace, you will need to sign up during the open enrollment period.
 From November 1 through December 15, you can purchase coverage that will begin on January 1.
-Alternatively, you could sign up between December 16 and January 15 for coverage beginning on February 1.[25]
+Alternatively, you could sign up between December 16 and January 15 for coverage beginning on February 1.[30]

 Enrollment Period